Anka, Nigeria

 Anka Local Government Area of Zamfara is situated in the town of Anka as the chamber region covers different networks of Dan Galadima, Bagega, Waramu, Wuya, Yar'sabaya, Magaji, Sabon-Birni, Matseri and Barayar-Zaki.

-Anka local government region is one of the local government regions in Zamfara state Nigeria.
-It has its regulatory central command situated in Anka town.
+Anka LGA has its regulatory central command situated in Anka Town.
 It is in the western part of the state of Zamfara.
-It is limited towards the north by Bakula and Talata Mafara nearby government regions, towards the east by Maru neighborhood government region, towards the south likewise by Maru neighborhood government region and towards the west by Bukkuyum neighborhood government region and Sokoto state.
+It is limited towards the north by Bakula and Talata Mafara nearby government regions, towards the east by Maru neighborhood government region, towards the south likewise by Maru neighborhood government region and towards the west by Bukkuyum neighborhood government region and Sokoto State.

 The postal code of the area is 890.

 Climate

 In Anka, the dry season is oppressively hot and partially cloudy, while the wet season is oppressively hot and predominantly cloudy.
-The average annual temperature ranges from 59 to 103 degrees Fahrenheit, rarely falling below 54 or rising over 107.
+The average annual temperature ranges from high 59 F to 103 F, rarely falling below 54 F or rising over 107 F.

 From March to May is the hot season, which lasts for two months and has an average daily high temperature of over 99 °F. In Anka, April is the hottest month of the year, with an average high of 102 °F and low of 76 °F.

-From July 7 to October 2, the cold season, which has an average daily high temperature below 89 °F, lasts for 2.8 months.
+From July to October, the cold season, which has an average daily high temperature below 89 °F, lasts for 2.8 months.
 With an average low of 60 °F and high of 92 °F, January is the coldest month of the year in Anka.

+Economy

+Anka LGA is well-known for growing a variety of crops, including grains and groundnuts.
+The region is also rich in minerals, including gold and lead, and mining activities play a significant role in the local economy.

-Anka local government area Chairman
+Chairman

-The Executive Chairman of Anka Local Government Council is Alh Ahmed Balarabe Anka.
+The Executive Chairman of Anka LGA is Alh Ahmed Balarabe Anka.

-Primary school enrolment In Anka
+Education

-Anka local government area has a total primary school enrollment of 17,726, which has been concluded by combining the Total number of male and female students in all of the local government area.
+Anka LGA has a total primary school enrolment of 17,726, which has been concluded by combining the total number of male and female students in all of the LGA.